ventureum/Chainsfr/docs/sending.md

 > * [Ledger](https://www.ledger.com/)

 Click on the wallet you want to use and proceed to the next step.
-If you are using a hardware wallet, make sure to have your device plugged.
+If you are using a hardware wallet, make sure to keep your device plugged in.

 ### 2. Choose the cryptocurrency

-Click on the type of cryptocurrency you want to send in the coin list, and following the instruction on the page.
+Click on the type of cryptocurrency you want to send in the coin list, and follow the instruction on the page.

 ### 3. Enter recipient information